robin-raymond/zax.io/handle-hint.md

 #### Converting from a container `handle` pointer to a contained `handle` pointer

-While any pointer to any type can be linked to a `handle` or `strong` pointer using the `lifetimecast` operator, a `lifetimeof` operator can link a pointer to a contained type back to the original `handle` or `strong` pointer safely by verifying the pointer refers to a memory addresses within the bounds of the allocated `handle` or `strong` pointer.
+While any pointer to any type can be linked to a `handle` or `strong` pointer using an `unsafe lifetimeof` operator, a `lifetimeof` operator can link a pointer to a contained type back to the original `handle` or `strong` pointer safely by verifying a pointer refers to a memory addresses within the bounds of the allocated `handle` or `strong` pointer.

 An example of a runtime `lifetimeof` being applied onto a `handle` pointer: